jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 Does it really make me more meaningfully productive?
 In this specific case of setting up a new codebase, it did feel that way.

 However, I could be fooling myself.
 For example, this [study](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) found that experienced developers felt more productive using AI but were in fact slower.
 Perhaps coding agents give a “feeling of productivity” or “reduction of cognitive effort” rather than actually supporting more and faster long-term progress.
 Or perhaps it’s just the initial learning curve for these kind of tools - it’s hard to say.
+Who knows, maybe it's even about code quality rather than productivity.

 ### Conclusion